xsscx/srd/dmg/README.md

 @h02332 on twitter

 ---------
-Do youwant your Code loaded on an Example Cryptex for the SRD Cohort?
+Do you want your Code loaded on an Example Cryptex for the SRD Cohort?

 Open an Issue with a Link to your Coce